amityadav03/L-Bot/README.md

 **Execution :**

-The most basic model is already provided in `/src/models`  with the plotted graphs in `src/data`.
+The most basic model is already provided 128-128-64-50000-25000.h5`  with the plotted graphs in `src/data`.

-To train, run the `learning.py` from the `/src` directory.
+To train, run the `learning.py.

 To plot the results of training, run `plot.py`